agentic reviews

 server-gated — strongest

 A stamp server you deployed (git + sshd) signs every verdict and runs a pre-receive hook that rejects unstamped pushes before main moves.
-Nothing unsigned reaches the remote.
+Nothing unsigned reaches the remote. stamp provision <name> sets a repo up in one command — bare repo, clone, reviewers, optional locked GitHub mirror.
 The fastest iteration loop — sign locally, push, done — and the only shape with true server-side enforcement.

 github-primary — PR + CI